reikonomicon/reikonomicon/README.md

-Name's Reiko or Rei, I'm interested in creative fields such as art and fashion, the reason why i'm learning programming is because I can modify my devices (if it's open source that is)

-Currently a student, so I'm unavailable most of the time, if you want to reach me out: @reikonomicon on Discord
+Solo developer mainly in video games, if you want to reach me out: @kragenhund on Discord or @reikonomicon on Instagram